-Hub XMLRPC API operates in a similar way to the Uyuni API.
+The Hub XMLRPC API operates in a similar way to the Uyuni API.
 For Uyuni API documentation, see https://documentation.suse.com/suma.

-The Hub XMLRPC API exposes the same methods that are available from the server's XMLRPC APIs, with a few differences in parameter and return types.
+The Hub XMLRPC API exposes the same methods that are available from the server's XMLRPC API, with a few differences in parameter and return types.
 Additionally, the Hub XMLRPC API supports some Hub-specific end points which are not available in the Uyuni API.

-Hub supports three different namespaces:
+The Hub XMLRPC API supports three different namespaces:

 - The hub namespace is used to target the Hub XMLRPC API Server.
-It supports all the methods that are available on a Uyuni Server XMLRPC API as well as Hub-specific XMLRPC endpoints.
-Hub-specific methods are primarily related to authentication. - The unicast namespace is used to target a single peripheral server registered in the hub.
-It redirects any call transparently to one specific server and returns any value as if the server's XMLRPC API endpoint was used directly.

-• The multicast namespace is used to target multiple peripheral servers registered in the hub.
-It redirects any call transparently to all the specified servers and returns the results in the form of a map.
+It supports Hub-specific XMLRPC endpoints which are primarily related to authentication. - The unicast namespace is used to target a single server registered in the hub.
+It redirects any call transparently to one specific server and returns any value as if the server's XMLRPC API endpoint was used directly. - The multicast namespace is used to target multiple peripheral servers registered in the hub.
+It redirects any call transparently to all the specified servers and returns the results in the form of a map. - If you do not specify a namespace, all calls are transparently redirected to the underlying Uyuni Server XMLRPC API of the Hub Server.
+This allows you to call all available methods on a Uyuni Server XMLRPC API.